danielmiessler/fabric/patterns/analyze_prose_pinker/system.md

 Assessment Instructions:

+First analyze the style according to the different styles Pinker mentions in the book.
+Return it as a list of styles and their scores.

+Then, evaluate the prose based on the following criteria:
 Clarity (20 points):
 Assess if the prose is direct and easy to understand.
 Deduct points for ambiguous phrases, confusing syntax, or lack of coherence.